DELTA - Kyoto

-Created in 2020 by the founders of KYOTOGRAPHIE, the Kyoto International Photography Festival, DELTA sets itself apart from the rest of the city.
-It is located in the heart of Kyoto, in the old Demachi Masugata shopping mall, just a stone's throw away from the Kamo-gawa river.
-It is a café-bistro, an exhibition gallery, and a guest house!
+Created in 2020 by the founders of KYOTOGRAPHIE, Kyoto's international photography festival, DELTA is a place apart.
+A café-bistro, exhibition gallery and bed & breakfast in one, it is located in the heart of Kyoto, in the former Demachi Masugata shopping arcade, a stone's throw from the Kamo-gawa river.

-DELTA was born from the desire of its founders, Lucille Reyboz and Yusuke Nakanishi, to give a permanent place to the international photography festival KYOTOGRAPHIE, which was created in 2013 and attracts more than 170,000 visitors from Japan and abroad each spring for a month.
-As an emblem of the revival of Kyoto, DELTA is a hybrid space meant to permanently encapsulate the concept and the activities of the festival.
+DELTA was born of the desire of its founders, Lucille Reyboz and Yusuke Nakanishi, to provide a permanent venue for the KYOTOGRAPHIE international photography festival they created in 2013, which attracts over 170,000 visitors from Japan and abroad every year.
+Emblematic of Kyoto's renewal, DELTA is a hybrid space that extends the approach and activities of the month-long festival held every spring throughout the year.

-Born in the fall of 2020 in the heart of the Demachi Masugata shōtengai (shopping mall) with its old-fashioned charm, DELTA takes root in the premises of a former fish market and mixes it with the small shops of the street, between booksellers, greengrocers, and florists.
+Born in autumn 2020 in the heart of the old-fashioned shōtengai (shopping mall) Demachi Masugata, DELTA takes root in the premises of a former fishmonger's and blends in with the small stores on the street, among booksellers, greengrocers and florists.

-DELTA takes its name from the "Kamo River Delta", where the Kamo river and the Takano river meet.
-It was designed as a place of sharing, creativity, and encounters to extend the KYOTOGRAPHIE experience and to enhance the local community and its craftsmanship.
-Its objective is to help spread new ideas, born from the meeting of opposites: tradition and innovation, East and West, mainstream and underground, local and global.
+DELTA" takes its name from the "Kamo river delta" where the Kamo and Takano rivers meet.
+It was conceived as a place for sharing, creativity and encounters, to extend the KYOTOGRAPHIE experience and to promote the local community and its crafts.
+Its aim is to spread new ideas, born of the meeting of opposites: tradition and innovation, East and West, mainstream and underground, local and global.

 Delta, Kyoto